joeitu/thesis_report/src/22_security.md

 *Conclusion*

  This section confirms the intention of CSS authors[^CSSReadme]: CSS is built in priority for experimental purposes.
 However, this experiment also shows that thanks to componentsjs and CSS high modular capability, a solution can be easily implemented to tackle security issues.
 Finding one security issue in CSS default configuration does not imply that CSS is insecure by essence but by its default configuration.
-Work still needs to be done to build a hardened-secure configuration[ TODO REWRITE].
+Work still needs to be done to build a hardened-secure configuration<!-- [ TODO REWRITE] -->.
 It does not seem unlikely that a secure-hardened CSS recipe will appear in the future.
 Until then, it is recommended for CERN to use CSS for its current purpose: experimentation; and the future Solid developer at CERN should consider particular attention regarding whom the application is exposed to and what data is hosted on the Pods.

 <!--  TODO: OK for CERN profile
  -->